Your guide to COVID-19 and its impact on life in Canada | CBC News

 The importance of staying home

-As coronavirus cases continue to rise, Canadians are explicitly being told to stay home to protect their health, and the health of everyone in their communities.
+As coronavirus cases continue to rise, Canadians are explicitly being told to stay home to protect their health and the health of everyone in their communities.
+Ontario is prohibiting gatherings of more than five people.

-Reinforcing the government's message of social distancing, Gov. Gen. Julie Payette issued a statement March 25, reminding Canadians to "resist the temptation to visit friends and neighbours."
+Reinforcing the government's message of physical distancing, Gov. Gen. Julie Payette issued a statement March 25, reminding Canadians to "resist the temptation to visit friends and neighbours."

 Such measures are taking on increasing importance.
-On Friday, police in Quebec City arrested a woman who tested positive for coronavirus while she was out for a walk.
+On March 20, police in Quebec City arrested a woman who tested positive for COVID-19 while she was out for a walk.
+Police in Quebec also issued $1,200 in fines to a man that hosted a gathering in an apartment in Gatineau.

 WATCH | What to do if you're self-isolating at home for COVID-19:

 Meanwhile, neighbours are banding together online to stay connected and are offering to deliver essential supplies to people who can't make the trip.
 Some small gyms are also offering online classes.
-Read more here.
+Read more about how Canadians are helping each other here.

 There are a lot of different terms floating around out there for ways to keep yourself healthy.
 Canadians should take different precautions based on their level of risk, according to the Public Health Agency of Canada.

 People are understandably confused about what activities are safe and which ones aren't anymore.
-CBC's health unit has published a helpful guide to social distancing.
-Read more here.
+CBC's health unit has published a helpful guide to physical distancing.
+Read more about social distancing here.

 What products are actually helpful?